 Beyond listed entities, ISQM 2.14 requires the firm to determine additional types of engagements for which an EQR is required.
 ISQM 1.34(f) reinforces this by requiring the firm’s quality management system to include policies addressing when an EQR is an appropriate response to quality risks.

 Most Dutch firms subject to AFM supervision have set their EQR criteria to include PIE audits plus any engagement where a going concern conclusion other than unmodified is being considered, any engagement involving a first-year client above a revenue threshold, any engagement where the engagement partner has requested a consultation on a complex accounting or auditing matter, and any audit where significant related party transactions exceed materiality.
-If your firm's criteria consist solely of "PIE audits," you're likely underweight on ISQM 2.14's requirements.
+If your firm’s criteria consist solely of “PIE audits,” you’re likely underweight on ISQM 2.14’s requirements given the standard’s intent.

-ISQM 2.15 also requires the firm to consider whether an EQR should be a quality response for specific engagements that don't meet the firm's general criteria but present unusual circumstances.
-The decision must be documented and justified, not left implicit.
+ISQM 2.15 also requires the firm to consider whether an EQR should be a quality response for specific engagements that don’t meet the firm’s general criteria but present unusual circumstances.
+A long-standing non-PIE client that suddenly triggers a material going concern uncertainty might need an EQR even if it doesn’t meet your firm’s standing criteria.
+The engagement partner or the firm’s quality leadership can trigger this on a case-by-case basis.
+The point is that the decision must be documented and justified, not left implicit.

 ISQM 2.19 adds the independence dimension.
 The reviewer cannot have been a member of the engagement team for the engagement under review.
-The standard goes further: ISQM 2.19(b) requires the reviewer to not have made decisions on significant matters that would compromise their objectivity.
-A partner who advised the engagement team on the treatment of a complex IFRS 15 contract during the audit cannot then serve as the engagement quality reviewer for that file.
+This seems obvious, but the standard goes further.
+ISQM 2.19(b) requires the reviewer to not have made decisions on significant matters that would compromise their objectivity.
+A partner who advised the engagement team on the treatment of a complex IFRS 15 contract during the audit cannot then serve as the EQR reviewer for that file.

 The cooling-off period is the rule firms most frequently misapply.
-ISQM 2.20 states that a former engagement partner must observe a cooling-off period before serving as the engagement quality reviewer for that engagement.
+ISQM 2.20 states that a former engagement partner (EP) must observe a cooling-off period before serving as the reviewer for that engagement.
 The IESBA Code of Ethics sets this at two years for PIE audits.
-If Partner A signed the audit opinion for a client in 2023, Partner A cannot serve as the EQR reviewer for that client's 2024 or 2025 audits.
+If Partner A signed the audit opinion for Bakker Industrial B.V. in 2023, Partner A cannot serve as the EQR reviewer for Bakker Industrial’s 2024 or 2025 audits.
+The cooling-off applies to the EP role specifically, not to any incidental involvement with the client.

 What the reviewer must do on the file